Not gonna lie, Mother’s Day was hard.

 I just wish my family was safe to be around.
 Of course, they will say it is me that is the problem.
 They reason that everyone else has a problem with me, so, therefore, I must be the problem.
 They don’t even realize saying such a thing is proof that they have scapegoated me.
 Healthy people don’t have a problem with everything another person does.
 It’s the narcissistic mind and the flying monkeys who follow it who think in binary terms of all good or all bad.

 Part of the difference between a narcissist and the rest of us is the ability to allow the negative to coexist with the positive.
 No one is all bad and no one is all good.
 The narcissistic mind thinks in terms of us vs. them.
-I have tried to look for some trait of good in those who seem bad.
+I have tried to look for some traits of good in those who seem bad.
 This doesn’t mean we need to hang out with those who are abusing us–we need to remember not everyone is safe.
 And there are some people who are much safer than others.
 We need to find our kindred spirits to survive in this world.
 So, for now, I will hold onto my good memories and pour them into my book.

 If you’re writing a memoir, how have you found peace with your past?